 It takes a hit by Gene Salmon in the final district playoff game against Pan American for Texas to win the game.

 College World Series appearance- finish 5th at the CWS.

 A rule change allows double-headers with non-conference opponents.
-Therefore the number of games allowed for the season increases from 30 to 42.
+Therefore the number of games allowed to prepare for SWC play increases from 30 to 42 games.

 On paper this team is one of the best ever at Texas.

 Pitchers Hooton and Street are SWC players of the Year.
 6 players make the All SWC team.

 Pat Brown is the only graduating starter on the team.
 Brown breaks the school career record for hits.